the Japanese Garden tradition

 Music by virtuoso guitarist Antonio Forcione

 |The story of Sfakia is the story of Crete - physically isolated for many centuries by the wild and rugged mountains of South West Crete, the people of Sfakia developed a great strength of spirit that was the heart of the long struggle for Cretan independence.
 The story of Sfakia is the story of its people - through their voices the social and family life of the region is depicted against the powerful events of the past and the mass tourism of the modern era.
 Amongst the busy tavernas, bustling ferries, hikers & sun worshippers, dawn still breaks perfectly over the mountains each morning and goat bells jangle in deserted gorges.
 As the tourist season ends, the land returns to its original state & the local people replenish their energies and reclaim their roots.
-In the Epilogue, a variety of seascapes meditates on the great beauty of the Greek Island sea.||
+In the Epilogue, a variety of seascapes meditates on the great beauty of the Greek Island sea.

-Heart of Today
+Heart of Today an American film

 DVD - 124 mins